 The influence of bloggers

 So thank you, JD Williams, for believing in me and seeing the potential that bloggers and influencers have when they come together with the right brand.
-This won’t be the last time I work with them – we have more collabs lined up this year – and I couldn’t be more excited to see what the next installment will bring.
+This won’t be the last time I work with them – we have more collabs lined up this year – and I couldn’t be more excited to see what the next instalment will bring.

 Next month: I’ll style the pieces I chose again for my own photo shoot here at home to show you what other ways they can be worn… Stay tuned!